 After about a week, the food becomes pretty damn boring.
 Constant rice and noodles gets pretty uninspiring when you're used to western food.
 I now find myself craving Pizza Hut and McDonald's, which isn't a good sign.

-The whinge about the effort required in travelling through Asia is totally fair, and most western travellers I have met have to take regular breaks at places like beach resorts or fairly western places (like Singapore) to regain their sanity.
+My whinge about the effort required in travelling through Indonesia is totally fair, and most western travellers I have met have to take regular breaks at places like beach resorts to regain their sanity.
 Which is exactly what I did in the Togians, and is exactly what I shall continue to do.